Home Projects

-These Are the 10 Easiest Plants to Grow of All Time
+These Are the 10 Easiest Houseplants to Grow of All Time

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

 If your idea of indoor gardening is to plop a plant in a corner and splash some water on it once in awhile, this is the list for you.
-All will be well if you do exactly that for any of the plants on this list.
+All will be well if you do exactly that for any of the houseplants on this list.
+Leaving for a two-week vacation?
+Sometimes forget you even have houseplants?
+These are the plants for you.

 Spider Plant